Gadroc/helios/Docs/Helios - Notes for creating a Release.md

 =======================
 ### Details
 ```
 This release features more bug fixes (including some for BMS) and new controls.
+It also has an x86 version to satisfy those needing to run Control Center on less capable platforms.

 Full change history is at https://github.com/BlueFinBima/Helios/wiki/Change-Log and the readme is here https://github.com/BlueFinBima/Helios/blob/Dev/README.md